rip-create-your-account/hashmap/README.md

 Robin Hood hashing with random probing has been neglected for decades.
 But today we added linearly probed windows to it.
 Then we reversed the order of `distance` inside the linearly probed windows.
 The lookups now test such a small number of slots that they are in a practical sense `worst-case O(1)` even at 100% load.
 And for insertions me, myself and I conjencture that we still maintain that original `O(N log N)` promise for filling the table to 100% load.
 And since this technique is still at its core just a form of Robin Hood hashing we can enjoy many of its familiar auxiliary properties if we so wish.

 [This implementation](https://zig.godbolt.org/z/aqxdqPY6f) works as a great starting point on how to implement this hash table with a specific situation in mind.
 It includes all of the important lessons learned here and some implementation tricks.
+Alternatively, [here's](https://zig.godbolt.org/z/Eh39xaMoW) a general-purpose implementation to take inspiration from.

 ## Bonus content